-We went along recently on behalf of WR Magazine to review the restaurant, and can be found on pages 74-75 of the winter issue 2018.
+We went along recently on behalf of WR Magazine to review the restaurant, and can be found on pages 74-75 of the autumn issue 2018.
 Here’s what we thought…

 Originally built in 1851 as a summer residence for the Bishop of Worcester, this magnificent Victorian Gothic manor is in more recent times occupied by an award winning hotel and restaurant.
 Husband and wife Chris and Barbara Morgan have been custodians since 2007, and are responsible for transforming The Cotford Hotel into an opulent retreat set in the Malvern Hills – an area of outstanding natural beauty.